Dental Crown Open Margin

 Signs and Symptoms of A Dental Crown Open Margin

-• Tooth Sensitivity: You may experience sensitivity or discomfort when eating or drinking hot or cold foods and beverages.
+• Tooth Sensitivity: You may feel discomfort or sensitivity when consuming hot or cold foods and drinks.

-• Gum Swelling: Swelling or tenderness in the gums surrounding the crown may indicate an open margin.
+• Gum Swelling: Swollen or tender gums around the crown can signal an open margin.

-• Noticeable Gap Under Crown: You may feel a visible gap between the crown and your tooth, indicating an open margin.
+• Visible Gap: You may be able to see or feel a gap between the crown and your tooth.

-If you experience any of these signs or symptoms, it’s essential to schedule an appointment with your dentist promptly.
-Your dentist can examine your crown and determine if you have a Dental Crown Open Margin and recommend the appropriate treatment to prevent further damage to the tooth.
+If you notice any of these symptoms, schedule an appointment with your dentist as soon as possible.
 If you have further questions about signs and symptoms of a Dental Crown Open Margin, please contact us.

 Treatment Options for A Dental Crown Open Margin

-• Refitting the Crown: In some cases, your dentist may be able to remove the crown, clean it, and re-cement it onto the tooth to eliminate the open gap under the crown.
+• Refitting the Crown: In some cases, your dentist may be able to remove and clean the crown, then re-cement it to eliminate the gap.

-• Crown Replacement: If the crown is too damaged or poorly fitted, your dentist may recommend removing the crown and replacing it with a new one that fits properly.
+• Crown Replacement: If the crown is too damaged or poorly fitted, your dentist may recommend replacing it with a new one.

-The appropriate treatment option will depend on the cause and severity of the Dental Crown Open Margin.
-It’s essential to schedule an appointment with your dentist promptly if you experience any signs or symptoms of an open margin to prevent further damage.
+The treatment plan will depend on the severity and cause of the open margin.
+Prompt treatment is essential to prevent further damage to your tooth.
 If you have further questions about treatment options for a Dental Crown Open Margin, please contact us.

 Dental crown Toronto dentist